martinduke/quic-version-aliasing/draft-duke-quic-protected-initial.md

 zero, and encrypt it with keys derived from the fallback salt defined in
 {{fallback-packet}}.
 The Client Hello also MUST include any Retry Token the previous Initial contained and MAY include a token from a NEW_TOKEN frame.

+This new Initial packet is part of the same connection and MUST use the same Connection IDs and packet number space.

 Note that the fallback salt does not provide confidentiality to the client, and the client SHOULD NOT include privacy-sensitive information there.
 See